-January 12, 2023 -Actors Theatre of Louisville announces Toni Carver Smith as Deputy Director of Institutional Operations and Advancement, a new leadership role that is responsible for developing and implementing a successful plan to secure and grow financial resources and capacity for Actors Theatre of Louisville, providing oversight of the daily administrative and financial operations of the organization; assuring compliance with operational policies and processes, and collaboratively developing new procedures as needed in consultation with the appropriate leadership and stakeholders.
+January 12, 2023 - Actors Theatre of Louisville announces Toni Carver Smith as Deputy Director of Advancement and Institutional Operations, a new leadership role that is responsible for developing and implementing a successful plan to secure and grow financial resources and capacity for Actors Theatre of Louisville, providing oversight of the daily administrative and financial operations of the organization; assuring compliance with operational policies and processes, and collaboratively developing new procedures as needed in consultation with the appropriate leadership and stakeholders.
 Carver Smith will oversee the administrative aspects of the theater’s operations to assist in the achievement of its long and short-term goals.

 Toni Carver Smith most recently served in the role of Deputy Director of Operations and Finance at the Speed Art Museum.
 While at the Speed, she brought the exhibition, "Promise, Witness, Remembrance," which showcased the portrait of Breonna Taylor, painted by internationally renowned artist Amy Sherald, to fruition.
 Due to Carver Smith’s financial and operational leadership during the pandemic, the Speed was in the best financial position since its 2016 reopening.
 She was also credited with developing the Immersion Program, which provided opportunities for employees to obtain museum experience and tutelage from Speed curators, educators, and administrators.